-Love in the Lav: Sex between Men in Twentieth-Century Dublin
+Love in the Lav: A Social Biography of Same-Sex Desire in Twentieth-Century Ireland

-(Under contract) Séance in the Archive is a fresh, smart history of the spiritualist community of Lily Dale, New York.
-The four women historian-producers of Dig: A History Podcast deliver a popular feminist history featuring all the autobiographical snippets, pop culture references, and intelligent yet cheeky historical interpretations that listeners have come to expect, this time focused on Lily Dale.
+(Under contract with Three Hills Press) Spirits of Feminism is a fresh, smart history of the spiritualist community of Lily Dale, New York.
+The four historian-producers of Dig: A History Podcast deliver a popular feminist history featuring all the autobiographical snippets, pop culture references, and intelligent yet cheeky historical interpretations that listeners have come to expect, this time focused on Lily Dale.
 The book will combine the authors’ firsthand experiences in the town, along with deep explorations of its background in first wave feminism, religious revival and reform.
 Expected 2023.